hdapm / Usage

 What is hdapm?

-Some models of laptop hard drives exhibit annoying “clicking” or “clunking” noises, due to the drive heads being repeatedly loaded and unloaded when the drive is idle.
-This behavior can often be alleviated by setting the drive to the “maximum performance” APM level.
+Some models of hard drives exhibit annoying “clicking” or “chirping” noises, due to the drive heads being repeatedly loaded and unloaded when the drive is idle.
+This can often be alleviated by setting the drive to the “maximum performance” APM level.
 Your drive must support this command for hdapm to work.

 Caveats

-Be aware that setting a drive to the “maximum performance” level may adversely affect battery life, depending on the drive’s firmware.
+Be aware that setting a drive to the “maximum performance” level could adversely affect battery life, depending on the drive’s firmware.

 Configuration